AI Use Cases/Construction

 Where this play breaks down: sub-50-person firms with thin historical turnover data

 The model trains on your firm's historical turnover outcomes to learn which interventions work in your culture.
-If you've had fewer than 20-30 tracked departures over the past two to three years, the training dataset is too thin to distinguish your firm's patterns from generic industry benchmarks.
-Smaller firms get a functional tool, but prediction accuracy will lag larger firms for the first 12-18 months until sufficient outcome data accumulates.
-The ROI case still holds on prevented departures, but expect wider confidence intervals on the scores early on.
+If you have only had a handful of tracked departures over the past two to three years, the training dataset is too thin to distinguish your firm's patterns from generic industry benchmarks.
+Smaller firms get a functional tool, but prediction accuracy will lag larger firms until enough of your own outcome data accumulates.
+The ROI case still holds on prevented departures, but treat the early scores as a prompt for a conversation, not a verdict.

 Frequently Asked Questions